flintlib/arb/doc/source/dirichlet.rst

 .. type:: dirichlet_char_t

     Represents a Dirichlet character.
-This structure contains various useful invariants such as the order, the parity and the conductor of the character.
+    This structure contains both a *number* (residue class) and the corresponding *log* (exponents on the group generators).

     An *dirichlet_char_t* is defined as an array of *dirichlet_char_struct* of length 1, permitting it to be passed by reference.